ktar343/Equivalent-Circuit-Design-/README.md

 The SoH block consists of SoC, Temperature, R0 accroding to cycle.

-The Cycler consists of Discharger and Charger
+The Cycler consists of Discharger and Charger using Realy block

 <img width="689" height="460" alt="image" src="https://github.com/user-attachments/assets/e52a0b10-9125-4f75-b094-a87ce3b179c7" />